Six-time Grammy-nominated American jazz guitarist

 Jam session in the "Raisin": Oliver Lake and Alexey Alexandrov

 "One of the most vivid impressions of the evening became domrist Alexey Alexandrov, who perfectly felt jazz stylistic and did not play "musical circus" on domra, but, on the contrary, expertly found the place and masterfully integrated the sound of his, frankly speaking, quite unusual for jazz instrument in the overall music sound."

 Performer, composer, and Made in NY Jazz Competition Winner, Alexey Alexandrov is a unique artist who plays Domra in both classical and jazz styles.
 Expanding the boundaries of Domra, Alexey has integrated the sound of this Russian folk string instrument into the jazz stylistic.
-He currently resides in Philadelphia and performs solo and with various groups throughout the US and Russia.
+He currently resides in Philadelphia and performs solo and with various groups throughout the US.

 Alexey has collaborated with musicians all over the world including John Lee, Al Foster, Oliver Lake, Kevin Mahogany, Alain Musichini, Bobby Sanabria, Vadim Repin, Aaron «Professor Louie» Hurwitz, and others.
 His large repertoire includes transcriptions of classical music, original works for domra, contemporary and jazz music, and his own compositions.

-A prizewinner of many international and all-Russian competitions, in 2018 Alexey was awarded the first prize of the prestigious Made in NY Jazz Competition, where he competed with jazz musicians from all over the world.
-His other accomplishments include I prize at the First and Third International Competitions “Libertango”, I prize at the All-Russian competition “Young talents of Russia”, Golden prize at the International “Gold Iria” Ethno Music Competition.
+A prizewinner of many international competitions, in 2018 Alexey was awarded the first prize of the prestigious Made in NY Jazz Competition, where he competed with jazz musicians from all over the world.
+His other accomplishments include I prize at the First and Third International Competitions “Libertango”, Golden prize at the International “Gold Iria” Ethno Music Competition.